ToadResearch/MedSchool/README.md

 - **shell_exec**: execute shell command
 - **code_lookup**: get display name and synonyms for a given code (e.g., ICD-10, CPT/HCPCS, SNOMED, LOINC, RxNorm)

-Note: It might be better to migrate most work into a shell because FHIR records are very large json objects that quickly fill context windows.
+Note: It might be better to migrate most work into a terminal environment because FHIR records are very large json objects that quickly fill context windows.
 For example, if you're doing payment analysis over a patient record, it might be best to pipe FHIR query results directly into a python process, rather than wasting context to copy and paste it in.
 This is especially a problem when running models locally.
 Notepads (like in Claude plays Pokemon, [here](https://x.com/omarsar0/status/1961073840706203804), or even [here](https://x.com/EyubogluSabri/status/1932106746446905552)) to store additional context could help as long as no data is leaked between patients.
-Working in the shell would also let us use the [CLI FHIR validator](https://github.com/hapifhir/org.hl7.fhir.validator-wrapper), instead of pinging the server.
+Working inside a terminal would also let us use the [CLI FHIR validator](https://github.com/hapifhir/org.hl7.fhir.validator-wrapper), instead of pinging the server.

 ---